 The lifespan of a totem pole is about 100 years.
 Many are moved to protective environment such as museums and restored or replicated.

 Contrary to the popular belief, the "low man on the totem pole" is the most important figure.
 Totem poles are read from bottom to top.
 Because the bottom figure is the one people see first, the most expert or chief carvers would take care of the bottom figures and allow apprentices and inexperienced carver take care of the middle and top portions.

 Paper Totem Poles, totem poles carved with chain saws or poles created outside traditional means or by non tribal members are never authentic totem poles.

-Totem poles have unique features and colors depending upon the clan or tribe:
+Totem poles serve to signify status of a clan or tribe.
+Each pole has unique features and colors depending upon the clan or tribe:

 Totem poles of Northern America are located:

-Japan (Ainu), Africa, India, New Zealand (Maori), Tahiti and Hawaii, all have rich totem poles histories, however, generally these poles are referred to as Tikis, carvings and ancestral poles and figures.
+Countries worldwide have rich totem poles histories, however, generally the poles outside of the Pacific Northwest are referred to as Tikis, carvings and ancestral poles and figures.

-In addition, these poles usually represent a form of worship, taboo or reference to gods and deities.
-Northern American totem poles have no religious tradition.
+In addition, non-Pacific Northwest traditional poles usually represent a form of worship, taboo or make reference to gods and deities.
+Pacific Northern American totem poles record daily life, possessions and displays of beauty and wealth or power with no religious tradition.

-This is a fun classroom project.
-The Thomas Elementary Art Blogspot displays some cute totem poles made by 4th graders
+Fun classroom project.
+The Thomas Elementary Art Blogspot displays some cute totem poles made by 4th graders -